How Can We Help?

 In this article, we provide an overview of various numerical methods used in Computational Electromagnetics (CEM), with a special focus on antenna simulation methods such as FDTD, FEM, MoM, CMoM, FMM, MLFMM, FVTD, GO, GTD, UTD, PO, PTD, and DDM.

-Discover a simple yet precise method for modeling microstrip antennas on ungrounded dielectric substrates.
+Discover a practical first-order method for modeling microstrip antennas on ungrounded dielectric substrates with simplicity and ease.

 Discover the vital role of historical theoretical results alongside advanced numerical calculations in accurately approximating current distribution on linear antennas.